Companies that use Salesforce (Sales, Service, Marketing Cloud)

 Salesforce Service Cloud + Agentforce Customer Chat

-On newbalance.com, New Balance runs a live chat widget powered by Salesforce Service Cloud and Agentforce.
+On newbalance.com, New Balance deploys a live chat widget powered by Salesforce Service Cloud and Agentforce.
 Before connecting shoppers to a live agent, the bot collects name, email, and order number, routing conversations intelligently based on business hours and agent availability.

 New Balance B2B Portal